awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ## Adding the Amazon S3 integration option<a name="oracle-s3-integration.preparing.option-group"></a>

-To use Amazon RDS for Oracle Integration with Amazon S3, your Amazon RDS Oracle DB instance must be associated with an option group that includes the `S3_INTEGRATION` option\.
+To use Amazon RDS for Oracle Integration with Amazon S3, your Amazon RDS for Oracle DB instance must be associated with an option group that includes the `S3_INTEGRATION` option\.

 ### Console<a name="oracle-s3-integration.preparing.option-group.console"></a>